ondra-m/google_api/README.md

 Session
 -------

 There is a 3 way for starting sesssion.
+Client login with username and password is deprecated.

 ### By cert file